natelandau/valentina/user_guide.md

 -   **Special Rolls:** Rolled ones count as -1 success, and rolled tens count as 2 successes.
 -   **Cool Points**: Additional rewards worth 10xp each.

-Valentina uses Discord "slash" commands to manage characters and gameplay. to type any command type `/` into a the Discord message field.
+Valentina uses Discord "slash" commands to manage characters and gameplay.
+To type any command, type `/` into a the Discord message field.

-For interactive help, run `/help` commands to see a list of available commands.
+For interactive help, run `/help commands` to see a list of available commands.

 ## 2. CORE CONCEPTS

 Valentina Noir revolves around three core concepts:

--   **Characters**: The main focus, with stats, traits, and abilities.
-They can be claimed by users for gameplay.
+-   **Characters**: Player characters managed in Valentina allow for quick dice rolling, XP spending, and character updates.
 -   **Campaigns**: Storylines with multiple chapters, NPCs, and notes, spanning multiple gaming sessions.
 -   **Gameplay**: The actual game, where you roll dice and play using your character.
--   **Storyteller Commands**: Commands for the Storyteller to manage the game.

 ## 3. CHARACTER CREATION & MANAGEMENT